-Effective and easy-to-use Ethernet communication systems between the field level and higher system levels are becoming a key factor for future applications with modern IIoT and Industry 4.0 solutions in the process industries.
+Effective and easy-to-use Ethernet communication systems between the field level and higher system levels are a key factor for future applications with IIoT and Industry 4.0 solutions in the process industries.
 To help meet this challenge, EtherNet/IP was named as one of the minimum binding requirements for such systems by NAMUR.
 ODVA is committed to the adaptation of EtherNet/IP to the full spectrum of process industry requirements, both now and in the future, to meet the growth of Ethernet in process plants.

-As a part of this effort, NAMUR NE 107 Process Diagnostics have been integrated into EtherNet/IP, and ODVA has created a translation mechanism for the integration of HART devices into an EtherNet/IP architecture.
-The addition of seamless translation services for HART devices enables end users to be able to maximize their existing investment, which is crucial given the long product lifecycle in process, while also being able to take advantage of the benefits of EtherNet/IP.
+As a part of this effort, NAMUR NE 107 Process Diagnostics have been integrated into EtherNet/IP, and ODVA has translation mechanisms for the integration of both HART and IO-Link devices into an EtherNet/IP architectures.
+The addition of seamless translation services for HART and IO-Link devices enables end users to be able to maximize their existing investment, which is crucial given the long product lifecycle in process, while also being able to take advantage of the benefits of EtherNet/IP.
 The end goal of the addition of NAMUR NE 107 diagnostics information is to ensure that EtherNet/IP can move critical process information from the device to the cloud.

-ODVA is also actively engaged in industry-wide efforts to promote adoption of an Advanced Physical Layer, known as “Ethernet-APL,” for long-reach, single pair Ethernet.
-Ethernet-APL will enable two wire cable lengths up to 1,000 meters, potential reuse of existing infrastructure, and use in hazardous areas, which will fully open up the process industry to Ethernet.
+ODVA is actively engaged in industry-wide efforts to promote adoption of an Advanced Physical Layer, known as “Ethernet-APL,” for long-reach, single pair Ethernet.
+Ethernet-APL enables two wire cable lengths up to 1,000 meters, potential reuse of existing infrastructure, and use in hazardous areas, which will fully open up the process industry to Ethernet.
 Ethernet-APL will be an important enabler of EtherNet/IP in process.
 Read about Ethernet-APL in the white paper “Ethernet to the Field,” available in English and Japanese.